niessner/Matterport/README.md

 - undistorted_depth_images = depth images after undistortion
 - undistorted_normal_images = normal and boundary images aligned with undistorted depth images
 - poisson_meshes = meshes resulting from poisson mesh reconstruction
-- vh_meshes = meshes resulting from voxel hashing
-- overlaps = statistics about how much each pair of images overlaps
+- view_overlaps = statistics about how much each pair of images overlaps

 Manually specified annotations:
 - cameras = camera extrinsics for manually chosen good view(s)
-- houses = manually drawn floorplans and room labels
+- house_floorplans = manually drawn floorplans with region labels
+- object_segmentations = manually specified object instance and category labels for surfaces of a 3D mesh

 Details about each of these data directories follow.